 cd /home && curl -o latest -L https://securedownloads.cpanel.net/latest && sh latest

-This is just a guide on how to install Cpanel but further measures must be added including securing your server to prevent DDOS attacks and server vulnerabilities.
-A good start would be to configure CPHulk on your server and install ConfigServer Security & Firewall (CSF).
+This is just a guide on how to install cPanel but further measures must be added including securing your server to prevent DDOS attacks and server vulnerabilities.
+A good start would be to configure CPHulk on your server and Install configure commands for CSF SSH CentOS 7.